ChavisManzoniLab/MarsCell/README.md

 ```
 This will install all the required packages to run the notebook.

 The notebook will be used to help with the initialisation of the workflow and to format data.
-The `functions_script.py` file contains all the functions used in the notebook.

 In the `TAPAS_scripts` folder, each text document is used to run a specific process in Fiji.
-The file `subprocess.txt` allows you to run multiple processes at once, so that you do not have to manually launch each process one after the other.
+The file `subprocess.txt` allows to run multiple processes at once, so that you do not have to manually launch each process one after the other.

 The `run_cellpose.bat` file is used to launch Cellpose with the provided model.
 You must change the paths in this file.
 To proceed, right-click on the file, then “Show more options”, then “Edit”.
-First, put the path to your Python environment where Cellpose is installed.
-If you used Anaconda to install Cellpose, it should look like this:
+First, put the path to your Python environment that you just created.
-C:\Users\username\anaconda3\envs\environment_name\python
 The second path is to the Cellpose model you are going to use.
 You can use the model available in the github directory, or create a model that suits better your analysis workflow.

 ### 2. Initialization